-This data is provided to raise consumer awareness of the potential pitfalls of home building; to assist training providers identify areas of need and to help the home building industry better manage risk.
+This data is provided to raise consumer awareness of the potential pitfalls of home building; to assist training providers to identify areas of need and to help the home building industry better manage risk.

 The various causes of complaints are detailed in the document below, which graphically shows that poor workmanship is the major cause of most home building complaints.